reneegreen816/PholdAPhage/README.md

 **<mark>STEP 2 - Simulate your phage structure in ChimeraX</mark>**

-1. Download the attached _script.cxc_ to your desktop
+1. If you don't have ChimeraX installed, download the [latest copy](https://www.cgl.ucsf.edu/chimerax/download.html) and install it
+2. Download the most approproate_script.cxc_ to your desktop.
+There are 2 scripts available based on your phage parmaters, _simple.cxc_ for T=1 non-tailed and _mixed.cxc_ for T=2 or >2 tailed
-2. Open _script.cxc_ in terminal and update/save your parameters
+3. Open _script.cxc_ in terminal and update with your required parameters
-5. Run script through:
+5. Run script by:
-   -  terminal by typing --script ~/Desktop/script.cxc
+   -  terminal with _/Applications/ChimeraX-1.10.app/Contents/MacOS/ChimeraX --script ~/location/20250827_cxc_script_full_T3_V02_mpa.cxc_
-   -  ChimeraX by command line runscript _script.cxc_
+   -  ChimeraX using command line _runscript_ _script.cxc_

 To include more proteins in the simulation.

 With the simulation still open:
 1. type _open name.pdb_ in the command line (where _open name_ is the name of your file)
-2. Move and place the new protein on your hkcage where you require it using ChimeraX _right mouse tools_
+2. move and place the new protein on your hkcage where you require it using ChimeraX _right mouse tools_
-3. Run another _Sym_ command by typing _sym #x #y i,222_ where:
+3. run another _Sym_ command by typing _sym #x #y i,222_ where:
    - x = the protein models ID,
    - y = the hkcage models ID,
-   - _i_ indicates the symmetry type (i being icosahedral),
+   - i indicates the symmetry type (i being icosahedral),
    - and _222_ syms it as two-fold symmetry on the X, Y, and Z axis.
    For more options go see [ChimeraX Sym command page](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/sym.html).
 <br><br>

+Further command considerations:
+   - Colour by protein ITPM confidence level using command _color bfactor palette alphafold_
+   - Include [XYZ-axis](https://www.rbvi.ucsf.edu/chimerax//docs/user/formats/bild.html#:~:text=BILD%20is%20a%20simple%20text,measure%20inertia%2C%203D%20object%20formats) for easier capsid/hkcage orientation.
+Noting X is red, Y is yellow, and Z is blue.

 <h2>Version log</h2>